Risk Management is often just doing the right thing at the right time.

 And none too soon, as it turned out, for I may well have been forced to use that window to safety!

 Our neighbour’s balcony that is right next to ours is walled in with cement boards.
-Using that and the bars on our own grill for support, birds and bees had built their dwellings.
+Using that and the bars on our own grill for support, birds and bees have often built their dwellings.
 So at the time of the incident I am going to narrate, there was a nest belonging to a pair of spotted munias built right at the top, and below it were beehives, all except the lowermost abandoned over a period of a few years.

 The incident happened about two years after we had put in the grill with the window.
 There were workers welding a new grill on to the balcony of our neighbor.
 Some sparks must have landed on the dry grass fallen from the munias’ nest.
 The flames then must have reached the live beehive and the abandoned ones above it.
 The wax, additional fuel, led to the fire spreading to the plastic mesh that we had put over the iron grill to keep our cat, Bob, from falling from the balcony (he has had one misadventure recounted in https://outdoorpandit.com/2020/11/27/bobs-misadventure/ where he had fallen from our terrace).
 By the time we were alerted by the burning smell, the fire had engulfed the poor munias’ nest.
-While my wife switched off the flat’s electric supply, I grabbed water and went to work, fortunately managing to put out the fire just in a few minutes.
+While my wife switched off the flat’s electric supply I grabbed water and went to work, fortunately managing to put out the fire just in a few minutes.
 I shudder at the thought of what would have happened if the flames had reached the curtains on our window.
 When I could finally see no flames I moved in closer to douse all inflammable stuff that could still have been smouldering.
 My teaching from the outdoors is that no campfire is out and safe till it is cold to touch.
 And while I was methodically going about it, I wondered what it would have involved to evacuate our family through the window with or without external help if indeed exit from our main door had for some reason not been possible.
 Very disquieting thoughts.

 When I called Rutesh to recount this incident and thank him for his role in making me move my butt on a key issue of safety in my flat, he said this is the only instance that at least he knew of someone having taken action on his suggestion.
-I urged him from now on to cite my experience when talking to people henceforth.
+I urged him from now on to cite my experience of the fire when talking to people henceforth.

 Rutesh, I am doing my bit through this blog.